ERAU-VEX-Robotics/coding-resources/Style_Guide.md

 ```
 /**
- * A short description of the struct
+ * @brief A short description of the struct
  *
- * A longer, more in-depth description of the struct
+ * @details A longer, more in-depth description of the struct
  */

 typedef struct {